article

 How cybersecurity threats have evolved

-Types of cybersecurity threats have changed significantly since 1965, when the first computer vulnerability exploit occurred.
+Types of cybersecurity threats have changed significantly since 1965, when the first computer vulnerability was exploited.
 The following is a brief timeline of notable incidents.

 1965: Software vulnerability